A Structural and Algorithmic Study of Stable Matching Lattices of "Nearby" Instances, with Applications: Finding an Optimal Fully Robust Stable Matching

-\begin{lemma} For any instance $B$ obtained by permuting the preference list of one boy or one girl, $\Mc_{AB}$ forms a semi-sublattice of $\Lc_A$. \end{lemma} \begin{proof} Assume that the preference list of a girl $g$ is permuted.
-We will show that $\Mc_{AB}$ is a join semi-sublattice of $\Lc_A$.
-By switching the role of boys and girls, permuting the list of a boy will result in $\Mc_{AB}$ being a meet semi-sublattice of $\Lc_A$.
+\begin{lemma} For any instance $B$ obtained by permuting the preference list of one worker or one firm, $\Mc_{A \setminus B}$ forms a semi-sublattice of $\Lc_A$. \end{lemma} \begin{proof} Assume that the preference list of a firm $f$ is permuted.
+We will show that $\Mc_{A \setminus B}$ is a join semi-sublattice of $\Lc_A$.
+By switching the role of workers and firms, permuting the list of a worker will result in $\Mc_{A \setminus B}$ being a meet semi-sublattice of $\Lc_A$.

-Let $M_1$ and $M_2$ be two matchings in $\Mc_{AB}$.
+Let $M_1$ and $M_2$ be two matchings in $\Mc_{A \setminus B}$.
 Hence, neither of them are in $\Mc_{B}$.
 In other words, each has a blocking pair under instance $B$.

-Let $b$ be the partner of $g$ in $M_1 \vee_A M_2$.
-Then $b$ must also be matched to $g$ in either $M_1$ or $M_2$ (or both).
-We may assume that $b$ is matched to $g$ in $M_1$.
+Let $w$ be the partner of $f$ in $M_1 \vee_A M_2$.
+Then $w$ must also be matched to $f$ in either $M_1$ or $M_2$ (or both).
+We may assume that $w$ is matched to $f$ in $M_1$.